Page 7 of 10 about The Atkins diet and

 If you look at this table of high purine foods you'll see that beef, lamb, pork, plus "white" meat chicken and turkey - all allowable on the Atkins diet - are not high purine foods, they are medium purine.
 And that fruits and vegetables, many of which are allowable, on the On-going Weight Loss phase of the Atkins diet, are usually medium or low purine.
 Moreover, a large study found that even purines-wealthy vegetables do not increase the risk of getting gout (7).

-Everyone has heard you can eat plenty of meat on the Atkins diet.
+Everyone has heard that you can eat plenty of meat on the Atkins diet.
 Some blame meat for causing gout attacks.
 I trust this is because meat is among the last foods they ate before their gout attack and the food with the highest purines.

 On the other hand, even the purines in medium purine food such as beef, pork and lamb might trigger a gout attack, especially if you eat a lot.